applied-ai-lab/genesis/README.md

 ### Contributions

 We welcome contributions via pull requests.
-Otherwise, drop us a line if you come across any issues or to request any additional features.
+Otherwise, drop us a line if you come across any issues or to request additional features.